 Funding for the work of the PC largely comes from a small slice of the council tax, called the precept, which is allocated each year.
 This can be topped up from time to time by special grants or payments made by District or County councillors for particular purposes.
 There are also one or two other sources of income though these are modest!

 There are a variety of tasks around the parish which are the responsibility of the PC.
 Both the village green at Benhall and the adjacent area known as The Wadd are the property of Benhall Estate but managed, day to day, by the PC.
-Responsibilities include grass cutting and weed clearance, maintenance of the boardwalk in The Wadd and safety inspections and work on the trees.
+Responsibilities include arranging for grass cutting and weed clearance, maintenance of the boardwalk in The Wadd and safety inspections and work on the trees.
 The village green is cut periodically and the play equipment receives a RoSPA safety inspection each year which is supplemented by regular inspections and work by the PC team.
 Benhall cemetery is also the responsibility of the PC and has to be kept tidy and gravestones inspected for safety.
 The PC liaise with funeral directors to authorise burials and collect fees and also deal with plot reservations.

 Members of the PC also deal with all parish planning applications.
 Many of these are routine but some require consultation within the community and may require a public meeting for discussion.
 Other PC members operate the parish Emergency Scheme and Neighbourhood Watch.
 Members also attend relevant meetings relating to local schemes and important issues such as developments with Sizewell C, The Layers and the proposed electricity sub-station at Friston.